mreinwald/mreinwald.github.io/_pages/publications.md

 You can also find my articles on <u><a href="https://scholar.google.com/citations?user=lurtrcsAAAAJ&hl=de&oi=ao">my Google Scholar profile</a>.</u>

+Kukula, A., Reinwald, M., Kanitz, R., & Hoegl, M. (in press).
+Bridging the Past, or Breaking From It?
+Leader Continuity Rhetoric and Nontarget Employee Diversity Initiative Support. *Journal of Management*.

+Guillén, L., Reinwald, M., & Kunze, F. (in press).
+Too few or too many?
+Exploring the Link between Gender Dissimilarity and Employee Absenteeism. *Human Relations*.

-Kanitz, R., Reinwald, M., Gonzalez, K., Burmeister, A., Song, Y., & Hoegl, M. (in press).
+Kanitz, R., Reinwald, M., Gonzalez, K., Burmeister, A., Song, Y., & Hoegl, M. (2024).
 Supportive, Resistant, or Both?
-A Person-Centric View on Employee Responses to Diversity Initiatives. *Journal of Applied Psychology*.
+A Person-Centric View on Employee Responses to Diversity Initiatives. *Journal of Applied Psychology*, 109 (10), 1635–1658..

 Huettermann, H., Berger, S., Reinwald, M., & Bruch, H. (2024).
 Power to the People—And Then?
 A Multilevel Leadership Perspective on Organizational Decentralization. *Human Resource
 Management*, 63, 333–353. <a style='color: black;' href="https://onlinelibrary.wiley.com/doi/epdf/10.1002/hrm.22203">[PDF]</a>